abemscac/pies-doc/docs/react/component-rendering.md

 #### When the Caller of Async Function Resumes Execution

 Update requests will also be processed when the caller of async function resumes execution.
-In short, states will be updated right after `await` has done "awaited".
+Simply put, states will be updated right after `await` has done "awaited".
 For example:

 ```ts showLineNumbers
 import { useState } from 'react'